Most emergency responders need to be fit to do their roles and take regular exercise. This is great because exercise is a good stress buster.

 However, if you’re really stressed, beware of high adrenalin exercise.
 That extra burst of adrenalin from hurtling down a slope on your mountain bike can overload your system, causing your heart to race and leaving you feeling panicky.

 If you feel that you need to wind down, some gentler exercise will be more effective.
-Try going for a walk, a swim or click here for more ideas to keep active.
+Try going for a walk or a swim.

 Learn to relax